GLOBAL MARKETS-Strong U.S. jobs data raises odds of Fed rate rise, hits stocks

 In Asia, the Australian and New Zealand dollars hovered near one-month lows.

-The Aussie was at $0.7710, close to a six-year low of $0.7627 plumbed last month but finding some support after Australian job ads rose for the ninth straight month in February.
+The Aussie was at $0.7694, edging closer to a six-year low of $0.7627 plumbed last month but finding some support after Australian job ads rose for the ninth straight month in February.

 The dollar index, which rose 1.28 percent on Friday in its biggest daily gain since July 2013, advanced further to trade at 97.80, its highest level in 11-1/2 years.